athomasq/athomasq.github.io/essays/sterner-stuff.md

 **3.** Today, a billion dollars gets you... what?
 A single funding round based on [community-adjusted](https://www.bloomberg.com/opinion/articles/2018-04-27/wework-accounts-for-consciousness) EBITDA?
 2% of a bailout for the airline industry?
 500 yards of a new subway line in Manhattan?
 Break me a fucking give.

 **4.** Not all investments have to generate cash on cash!
-If Voyager were venture-backed, it would be the greatest investment in the history of venture capital.
+If Voyager were venture-backed, it would be one of the greatest investments in the history of venture capital.

 <br/>